 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
-The effect date of this new standard has not been specified.
+IFRS 9 is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.

 Amendments to IAS 32 "Financial Instruments: Presentation"